 Resilience is Futile Toronto Launch with Julie S. Lalonde

-Join us for the launch of Julie S. Lalonde’s debut memoir, Resistance is Futile: The Life and Death and Life of Julie S. Lalonde (Between the Lines)!
+Join us for the launch of Julie S. Lalonde’s debut memoir, Resilience is Futile: The Life and Death and Life of Julie S. Lalonde (Between the Lines)!

 For over a decade, Julie Lalonde, an award-winning advocate for women’s rights, kept a secret.
 She crisscrossed the country, denouncing violence against women and giving hundreds of media interviews along the way.
 Her work made national headlines for challenging universities and taking on Canada’s top military brass.
 Appearing fearless on the surface, Julie met every interview and event with the same fear in her gut: was he there?